elisagomezcambronero/ETL_project/README.md

 # Proyect-1: TOP SONGS & ARTISTS DATA ANALYSIS
 ![](images/music_icon.png)

-**Objective**: This project aims to analyze the most popular songs and artists of the last years.
-To achieve this goal I will manipulate and analyze a complete and complex dataset, adding information through an API and loading the generated database to SQL.
+**Objective**: The objective of this project is to analyze the most popular songs and artists of the last years by manipulating and analyzing a complete and complex dataset, adding information through an API, and loading the generated database to SQL.

                 What music is Trending?
 Why is it trending?
 This Exploratory Data Analysis(EAD) project will end with several conclusions about what has been trending in the world of music in recent years.
 Thanks to the data set generated you will discover some elements that you may not know yet, so continue reading... you won't regret it!

 ## Repository Structure
 ---